 Intermediate / Advanced Swimming

 The goal of this class is to build upon campers basic swimming skills by providing additional guided practice.
 To enter this level students must be able to swim 15 yards independently.
 In this class students will learn to coordinate the front and back crawl strokes, begin orientation to deep water, refine key strokes, and be introduced to the butterfly stroke, open turns and diving.
 And don’t forget the games!

 Lights, Camera, Action!
 Show your dramatic side while learning techniques of the performing arts including costuming, improvisation, and the use of props.
 Develop your skills and talents in this class designed to increase self-confidence as well as positive group interaction.
 And did we mention its fun!
 Campers will have the opportunity to participate in a weekly talent show! .

 Hammer, stamp, stain and be creative!
 Leather craft gives you the opportunity to use leather to create just about whatever you want from wallets to bookmarks and key chains to belts.
 This highly active and creative crafts class lets campers use their imagination to develop skills and possibly a hobby to last a lifetime.
 Fun for all ages!

 This class is designed especially for teens and will be structured as a discussion group led by one of the Camp Program Staff.
 It will focus on current events and topics such as “Life after high school”, “Peer relationships”, “Becoming a leader”, and other teen related issues.

-Computer camps for ages 7-17 at William & Mary and UVA.
+Tech camps for ages 7-17 held at William & Mary and UVA.
 Day and resident programs.